Dojran: Post-Ottoman time

 Dojran is North Macedonia's part of the former municipality of Doyuran, which was divided in 1913 by the new borders created between Greek Macedonia and what was then south Serbia.

 World War I devastated the city physically and economically; destroying many cultural monuments and the fishing business.
 The population was forced to desert the city to escape bombardment.
 After the war, the population returned and formed Nov Dojran.
 Today the two villages are seen as one town although most new buildings are located in Star Dojran, and are devoted to attracting tourism.
 The old city had 5,000 inhabitants, while under city's control were the neighboring villages and with them the city's population amounts to 30,000 people.

 Architecture

-The Amam (Hamam) is a Turkish bath located in the upper part of the city, and in the past it was inhabited by the Turkish population.
+The Amam (Hamam) is a Turkish bathhouse located in the upper part of the city, and in the past it was inhabited by the Turkish population.
 The year it was built is unknown and only parts of the tower remain.
 The Church of St. Ilija was built in 1874 in the northern part of the city.
 The current state of the church; fragments of paintings, suggests that the church walls were originally covered with frescoes.
 Dojran is also significant archaeologically due to numerous discoveries of accidental or systematic excavations including relief, marble plates with Greek inscriptions, remainders of walls, coins, and tombs with epitaphs.